Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - Generate static HTML and assets, again.

-- View static production site offline with a custom
+- View the static production site offline with a custom

 vhosts.conf